SkoolNotes/Taproot/21MATH530/_KBrefOrthogonalProjection.md

 In other words, $P_U \in \mathcal{L} (V)$ takes $v$ to the component of
 $v$ that is in $U$.

+This concept is closely related to the [Orthogonal Decomposition](KBrefOrthogonalDecomposition.org)

 ## Results

 ### Axler6.54 calculating $P_U v$